Skip to main content

 The four seasonal windows and how to pre-load them

-Window 1: Halloween pet costumes (late September to October 31)
+Step 1: Halloween pet costumes (late September to October 31)

-Pre-load timing: load the Halloween campaign by September 15.
+The tightest window in the vertical.
+Peak search volume arrives in the last 10 days of October.
+Load the Halloween campaign by September 15.
 Give Smart Bidding 2-3 weeks of learning at a lower tROAS target before ramping to peak budget in the final 10 days.
-Brands that launch Halloween campaigns on October 15 are learning during the peak - the equivalent of a home decor brand skipping October signal-building and ramping in November.
+Brands that launch on October 15 are learning during the peak.

-Window 2: summer cooling gear (June 15 to August 15)
+Step 2: Summer cooling gear (June 15 to August 15)

+An 8-week window with a more gradual ramp.
 Pre-load timing: April 1.
-Build the cooling gear campaign with summer-specific creative, load it at low budget with a below-target tROAS, and let it warm through May.
+Build the cooling gear campaign with summer-specific creative, load at low budget with a below-target tROAS, and let it warm through May.
 Ramp budget 50-80% above baseline in mid-June.
-Maintain through August and taper from September 1.
+Most competitors ramp in June with untested creative.

-Structure: dedicated winter gear campaign with cold-weather creative, plus a gifting asset group within the Q4 window ("perfect gift for dog owners", "dog lover Christmas gift").
-The gifting angle converts on pet accessories, beds, blankets, and premium collars in the €40-€100 range.
+An 8-week window that overlaps with Q4 gifting.
+Run a dedicated winter gear campaign plus a gifting asset group ("perfect gift for dog owners", "dog lover Christmas gift").
+The gifting angle converts on premium collars, beds, and blankets in the €40-€100 range.

-Window 4: Valentine's Day and holiday gifting (November 15 to February 14)
+Step 4: Valentine's Day and holiday gifting (November 15 to February 14)

+The longest window in the calendar.
 The gifting angle here is not about the pet - it is about the pet owner.
-"Personalised dog collar gift", "custom pet portrait", "dog lover mug set" are purchase occasions driven by human gifting intent, not pet-owner need.
+"Personalised dog collar gift", "custom pet portrait", "dog lover mug set" are driven by human gifting intent, not pet-owner need.
 Different creative, different copy, different buyer.

 Performance Max structure for pet brands